-The Board has formalised a Directors' Assessment Policy on 6 April 2018 which developed the criteria to be used in the assessment of Board and Board Committees as well as the procedure for Board performance assessment.
+The Board has formalised a Directors' Assessment Policy which developed the criteria to be used in the assessment of Board and Board Committees as well as the procedure for Board performance assessment.

-The Directors' Assessment Policy is available in the Company's website at www.smis.com.my.
+The Directors' Assessment Policy is available on the Company's website at www.smis.com.my.